 Where Will Graduate School Take You?

-COVID-19 UPDATE: To keep our students and faculty safe and to help slow down the spread of the novel coronavirus, we are postponing all Global Study trips for spring and summer 2020 in accordance with Virginia Tech’s travel and study abroad policies.
+COVID-19 UPDATE: To keep our students and faculty safe and to help slow down the spread of the novel coronavirus, we are postponing all Global Study trips in accordance with Virginia Tech’s travel and study abroad policies.

 Stay tuned and stay healthy!

 Locations our students and faculty visit during Global Study trips in both, Executive and Online degree programs.